ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 sender's preference for the prefix length it is requesting.

-If any of the capsule fields are malformed upon reception, the receiver of the capsule MUST follow the error handling procedure defined in {{Section 3.3 of HTTP-DGRAM}}.
+If any of the capsule fields are malformed upon reception, the receiver of the capsule MUST follow the error-handling procedure defined in {{Section 3.3 of HTTP-DGRAM}}.

-Upon receiving the ADDRESS_REQUEST capsule, an endpoint SHOULD assign one or more IP addresses to its peer, and then respond with an ADDRESS_ASSIGN capsule to inform the peer of the assignment.
+Upon receiving the ADDRESS_REQUEST capsule, an endpoint SHOULD assign one or more IP addresses to its peer and then respond with an ADDRESS_ASSIGN capsule to inform the peer of the assignment.
 For each Requested Address, the receiver of the ADDRESS_REQUEST capsule SHALL respond with an Assigned Address with a matching Request ID.
 If the requested address was assigned, the IP Address and IP Prefix Length fields in the Assigned Address response SHALL be set to the assigned values.
-If the requested address was not assigned, the IP address SHALL be all-zero and the IP Prefix Length SHALL be the maximum length (0.0.0.0/32 or ::/128) to indicate that no address was assigned.
+If the requested address was not assigned, the IP address SHALL be all-zero, and the IP Prefix Length SHALL be the maximum length (0.0.0.0/32 or ::/128) to indicate that no address was assigned.
 These address rejections SHOULD NOT be included in subsequent ADDRESS_ASSIGN capsules.
 Note that other Assigned Address entries that do not correspond to any Request ID